geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex3_Implement_PW_Mgmt.md

 10. On the **Configuration complete** page, select **Exit**.
 Pass-Through Authentication has now been enabled.

-11. To verify that Pass-Through Authentication is successfully enabled, select a new tab in **Internet Explorer** and enter the following URL in the address bar: **https://aad.portal.azure.com/**
+11. To verify that Pass-Through Authentication is successfully enabled, select a new tab in your Edge browser and enter the following URL in the address bar: **https://aad.portal.azure.com/**

 12. This opens the **Azure Active Directory admin center**.
 In the left-hand navigation pane, select **Azure Active Directory**.